JESperuse/C-CODE/README.md

 # C-CODE
-It's my first project in github, just for myself study.
+It's my first project in github using c code, just for myself study.